gpmd/playbook/_posts/pages/2014-03-18-test-driven-development-tdd.md

 }
 ```

-We have turned our constant '1' into the arg varibale $i.
-Arguably we could of added an if statement to check the value of $i and return the appropriate constant, but I believe this to be a simpler code change.
+We have turned our constant '1' into the arg varibale `$i`.
+Arguably we could of added an if statement to check the value of `$i` and return the appropriate constant, but I believe this to be a simpler code change.

 Tests are passing, so now onto the [>>> **Refactoring phase**](#fizzbuzz-refactor-2).